Machian Gravity: Modeling Rotation Curves and Radial Acceleration in the SPARC Galaxy Sample: A brief overview of Machian Gravity

-The laws of physics should remain unchanged regardless of the choice of the coordinate system.
-While the general theory of relativity was proposed to satisfy this postulate, it ultimately diverges from this principle.
+The general theory of relativity was proposed based on the philosophy that ``the laws of physics should remain unchanged regardless of the choice of the coordinate system".
+However, it does not fully adhere to this principle.

-To illustrate the challenge posed by the general theory of relativity, let's consider a thought experiment.
+To better understand the conceptual challenge posed by the general theory of relativity, let's consider a thought experiment.
 The velocity and acceleration of a particle are relative quantities, necessitating a reference frame from which to measure them.
 Imagine there are only two point masses in the universe, with one being significantly heavier than the other.
-Let's designate the heavier mass as A and the smaller mass as B, orbiting A in a circular path.
+Let's denote the heavier mass as A and the smaller mass as B, orbiting A in a circular path.
 We'll examine two coordinate systems, both centered at A, with the z-axis perpendicular to B's orbital plane.
 Suppose one of these coordinate systems is rotating with respect to the other at an angular velocity $\omega_z$.
 Since there's no distant object in the universe to establish the inertial coordinate system, we face ambiguity in distinguishing between the inertial and non-inertial coordinate systems.
 If we assume that the gravitational force is balanced by B's centripetal acceleration, we need to know the angular velocity of B, which differs between the two reference frames.
 Consequently, the centripetal acceleration of B varies between these frames, rendering the measurement of gravitational acceleration impossible as there is no way to know the centrifugal acceleration.

 In fact, if we align the x-axis of a reference frame with particle B, B will have no centripetal acceleration in that reference frame, leading to zero/undefined gravitational force on B in that frame.
-Since there are no distant matter ( stars, or galaxies ) in the universe except these two particles, the reference frames are equivalent.
-Therefore, the laws of physics should remain independent of the chosen reference frame, and the absence of centrifugal force in one frame should imply its absence in the other.
+Since there are no distant matter ( stars, or galaxies ) in the universe except these two particles, the reference frames are equivalent, unless we consider that there is some absolute space-time.
+The laws of physics should remain independent of the chosen reference frame, and the absence of centrifugal force in one frame should imply its absence in the other.